-The 15th Annual ACM/IEEE HRI Conference theme is “Real World Human-Robot Interaction”.
-Researchers from across the world present their best work to HRI to exchange ideas about the theory, technology, data, and science furthering the state-of-the-art in human-robot interaction.
-The Late-Breaking Reports (LBR) venue at HRI provides authors with the opportunity to present their work and receive feedback over exciting cutting-edge and experimental research to the community.
-It is also an excellent opportunity for researchers new to the field to participate in the conference.
+The Late-Breaking Reports (LBR) venue at HRI provides authors with the opportunity to present early-stage results and new ideas over exciting cutting-edge and experimental research.
+LBRs are an excellent opportunity for researchers new to the field to participate in the conference.

-All LBR submissions will undergo blind peer-review and will be published in the companion proceedings of the conference, which will appear in both the ACM Digital Library and IEEE Xplore.
-LBRs will be presented at a poster session during the main conference.
+All LBR submissions will undergo blind peer-review and will be published in the companion proceedings of the conference.
+These proceedings will appear in both the ACM Digital Library and IEEE Xplore.
+LBRs will be presented during the main conference.
 The final format for the presentation will be communicated in January 2021.

-Similar to previous years, LBRs will be reviewed using a mutual blind peer review process to ensure all authors receive feedback on their work and to help encourage and invigorate the HRI community.
-This means that at least one author of each LBR submission must agree to review two other LBRs.
-Submissions will also receive an additional review from an external reviewer to broaden the scope of LBR feedback.
-Reviews will consist of a single paragraph and a brief questionnaire regarding the quality and relevance of the work submitted.
+Late-Breaking Reports will be reviewed using a mutual blind peer review process.
+To ensure that all authors receive feedback on their work and to help invigorate the HRI community, at least one author of each LBR submission must agree to review two other LBRs.
+Reviews will consist of a brief questionnaire regarding the quality and relevance of the work submitted.